 I recently ran into an issue where my arrow keys in Excel stopped moving me from cell to cell, and it left me puzzled.
 It turns out this is a common problem, usually caused by a simple setting like Scroll Lock being enabled.
-In this article, I’ll walk you through the reasons why Excel arrow keys not moving cells and how to fix it quickly.
+I will walk you through the reasons why Excel arrow keys not moving cells and how to fix it quickly.

 Key Takeaways: